timothyb0912/blog/_posts/2022-02-28-Lemonade-from-lemons.md

 about solving our problem.
 The idea is that we increase our chances of getting help, by helping ourselves.
-Moreover, as noted on the famous question-asking website, [StackOverflow](https://stackoverflow.com/help/how-to-ask) and in its linked-to [resources](https://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/), including what we have unsuccessfully tried helps people understand what differentiates our problem from already solved problems.
+Moreover, as advised on the famous question-asking website, [StackOverflow](https://stackoverflow.com/help/how-to-ask) and in its linked-to [resources](https://codeblog.jonskeet.uk/2010/08/29/writing-the-perfect-question/), including what we have unsuccessfully tried helps people understand what differentiates our problem from already solved problems.
-This increased clarity also helps us secure assisstance.
+This increased clarity also helps us secure assistance.

 ## Well-wishes